 Increasing your credit score is one of the most important steps to take before buying a new home.
 Having a good credit history is a primary factor that lenders consider when you apply for home financing.

-Many people get a loan to cover the purchase price of their tiny home, building expenses to design their own home or both.
+The majority of people get a loan to cover the purchase price of their tiny home, the cost of building their own house, or both.
+The more debt you have from other loans, such as your student loans, the more money you have to invest in your home.
+Reduce your student loan payments by renegotiating repayment terms with your creditors.
 While there are different types of loans that may be right for your needs, every loan application will check your credit score to determine whether you qualify for a loan.

 Your credit score determines whether you get approved for a loan and what the interest rate on your loan will be.
 Often, the higher your credit score is, the lower your interest rate will be.
 A low-interest rate means that you will pay less over the life of the loan.